Questions and answers on foreign exchange swaps in Swiss francs

 The same applies for foreign exchange swaps between central banks.
 In this case, what is important is whether the commercial banks still require the liquidity they can obtain via repo auctions.

-The forward transaction is concluded at the same exchange rate as the spot transaction, with a discount or premium to adjust for the currency-related interest rate spread.
-Consequently, foreign currency investments resulting from foreign exchange swaps do not carry any direct exchange rate risk.
+• Given that the SNB concludes both a purchase and a sale transaction as part of a foreign exchange swap, there is no exchange rate risk.
 However, the parties in a foreign exchange swap are exposed to principal risk.
 The cash provider is exposed to such a risk because its counterparty may default, and this can result in a replacement cost risk since the currency from the swap is already earmarked for use in further investments and will now have to be obtained on the market.
 In the meantime, however, the exchange rate may have moved to the disadvantage of the SNB.
 This principal risk can be reduced by the continuous exchange of collateral (a process known as 'margining') during the term of the foreign exchange swap.